How to Select a Commercial Walk-in Cooler for Your Business

 - Concrete on its own is not a good insulator.
 If you want to use concrete, you’ll need to do an insulation treatment on the slab before you pour the concrete.

 - If your cooler will live outside, you’ll want an insulated floor to help keep water and small creatures from getting in.

 - Any time you have empty space underneath your cooler, even if it’s only a couple of inches, you should insulate the floor to protect against heat from below.
-This applies equally to basements and crawl spaces as it does to elevated coolers like those built in shipping containers or on decks or trailers.
+This applies equally to basements and crawls spaces as it does to elevated coolers like those built-in shipping containers or on decks or trailers.

 Questions to help you choose the best cooler for your needs